 - P. japonicus ssp. giganteus: giant butterbur

-Care for Common Butterbur and Why It Is Problematic
+Care for Common Butterbur and Why It's Problematic

 Related to the Wild Plant, Coltsfoot

-- And it was even listed as being in the same genus in the past, when it was known botanically as Tussilago petasites.
+- Butterbur was even listed as being in the same genus in the past when it was known botanically as Tussilago petasites.

 If you're fascinated by the size of the foliage of butterbur but would rather grow a different kind of plant, other options with huge leaves that are hardy to zone 5 include:

-Nor should Northerners hesitate to make use of tender plants during the summer to make a big splash in their yards; they're well worth the expense in most cases if your objective is to create a tropical feel in your landscape.
+Nor should Northerners hesitate to make use of tender plants during the summer to make a big splash in their yards; they're well worth the expense in most cases if your objective is to create a tropical feel.
 Examples of large-leaved plants Northerners can treat as annuals include: